Compositional/orders-aws/README.md

 A microservices-demo service that provides ordering capabilities.

-The code is in Scala and uses Spring, Jackson and the Java DynamoDB client.
+The code is in Scala and uses Spring, Jersey and the Java DynamoDB client.

+Compared to the original `orders` service, this service cuts down heavily on dependency injection 'magic'.
+It does still use spring autowiring, but no autoconfiguration, no integration with other frameworks.
+It also pushes the use of reflection out of the core of the application.
+Reflection is still used in the presentation layer, but poses no maintenance risk on the rest of the application any more, because it is used in isolation.

+Simplifications:

-For simplicity, error handling is achieved using runtime exceptions.
+ - all error handling is performed using runtime exceptions.
+ - all sequences are `List`s

 # Build

-`GROUP=weaveworksdemos COMMIT=latest ./scripts/build.sh`
+    GROUP=weaveworksdemos COMMIT=latest ./scripts/build.sh

 # Test

-`./test/test.sh < python testing file >`.
-For example: `./test/test.sh unit.py`
+    ./test/test.sh < python testing file >

+For example:

+    ./test/test.sh unit.py

-# Manual test
+# Manual test in `microservices-demo`

-``
+    GROUP=weaveworksdemos COMMIT=latest ./scripts/build.sh && (cd ../microservices-demo/deploy/docker-compose && docker-compose up -d && docker-compose logs -f)